Lyme Western Blot

 To get the Lyme western blot test near you, order online and get your blood drawn at Quest Diagnostics.
 Once the Lyme western blot lab report is ready, it can be downloaded for further review.
 As can be seen on the sample Lyme disease western blot lab results provided above, the different IgG bands tested in the western blot will report as reactive or non-reactive.
 This Lyme disease blot test checks for evidence of the immune system responding to a Lyme infection while the Lyme PCR test checks for actual evidence of Borrelia spp.
 DNA.

-The western blot methodology uses a process called gel electrophoresis to identify proteins using characteristics such as their length.
-Sometimes called a protein immunoblot, the western blot is useful as a confirmation blood test modality when initial Lyme screening tests are positive.
+This Lyme western blot blood test uses a lab process called gel electrophoresis to identify Lyme proteins using characteristics such as their length.
+Sometimes called a protein immunoblot, the western blot is useful as a confirmatory blood test when Lyme screening tests are positive.